caraml-dev/merlin/docs/user/generated/11_model_observability.md

 As the architecture diagram illustrate, the end to end model onboarding to model observability needs to involving several components.
 The scope of this section is limited to merlin model modification.

 ### PyFunc modification
-Currently the only supported model for model observability is PyFunc model, the model should implements class `PyFuncV3Model` instead of `PyFuncModel`.
+PyFunc model should implements class `PyFuncV3Model` instead of `PyFuncModel`.
 This `PyFuncV3Model` has difference method signature that must be implemented.
 Following are the new methods:

 | Method Name | Description |
 |-------------|-------------|
 | `preprocess(self, request: dict, **kwargs) -> ModelInput` | Doing preprocessing that returning all the required features for prediction.
 Must be implemented if using `HTTP_JSON` protocol |